 I love science, and I am a Christian.
-I believe the Bible to be the inerrant word of God, and I think science is a wonderful and reliable source of knowledge.
+I believe the Bible is the word of God, and I think science is a reliable source of knowledge.
 To many, this may seem to be contradictory.
 There is a presumption that Christianity and science are conflicting belief systems, or at best, are conflicting sources of knowledge that sometimes produce conflicting conclusions.
 When it comes down to it, you have to choose one or the other, don’t you?

 Chief among these conflicting conclusions is, of course, the Creation vs. Evolution debate.
 (At least, it’s the chief one in our century.)
 I’m not going to dive into that question now, though I hope to write a series of posts on the subject in the future.